-Can understand the main ideas of complex text on both concrete and abstract topics, including technical discussions in his/her field of specialisation.
-Can interact with a degree of fluency and spontaneity that makes regular interaction with native speakers quite possible without strain for either party.
+Can understand the main ideas of complex text on both concrete and abstract topics, including technical discussions in their field of specialisation.
+Can interact with a degree of fluency and spontaneity that makes regular interaction with users of the target language quite possible without imposing strain on either party.
 Can produce clear, detailed text on a wide range of subjects and explain a viewpoint on a topical issue giving the advantages and disadvantages of various options.